Skip to content

 When This Committee Meets

-This committee meets on the 2nd Tuesday of each month with an agenda of topics and opportunities to engage the community.
+This committee meets on the 2nd Tuesday of each month, from 3:30 pm - 4:30 pm, at the Mesa Chamber of Commerce.
 See upcoming meetings in the Chamber Event Calendar.

 How to Be a Part of the Committee